bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-3-how-we-hear.md

 These peaks match up with and excite certain hair cells which send nerve impuleses to the brain via the auditory nerve. (music-and-computers)

-"Our ear has a drum that moves in sympathy with these waves, and a larget array of differently sized hairs converts those vibrations into verve impulses.
-We can therefore perceive a sound" (#cook-arduino-music)
+"Basically, when we hear a sound, our ears are sensing a pressure wave.
+The air molecules are being alternately squeezed together and pulled apart, which results in a sequence of changing air pressures.
+Our ear has a drum that moves in sympathy with these waves, and a large array of differently sized hairs converts those vibrations into nerve impulses.
+We can therefore perceive a sound." (#cook-arduino-music)

 image from ((music-and-computers):
 http://cmc.music.columbia.edu/MusicAndComputers/images/chapter1/basilar.jpg